The Cobra Ultra goggles are Arena’s high-performance swim goggles. Here is a review of why I love these goggles.

-After plunking down some cash (more on that in a bit), I pulled them out of the box, tightened ‘em up a little bit, and gave them a go over the course of a 6,400m workout.
+After plunking down some cash (more on that in a bit), I pulled them out of the box, tightened ‘em up a little bit, and gave them a go for a 6,400m workout.

-The biggest issue I’ve always had with goggles is clarity—and I mean in all circumstances.
+The biggest issue I’ve always had with swim goggles is clarity—and I mean in all circumstances.

 When you first buy them.
 In brightly lit pools.
 In poorly lit pools.
 When the anti-fog wears off.
 In competition.
 In training when you are sweating like crazy at the tail end of a long round of best-average 100’s.